This With a Local supplies insider tips on things to do and see while visiting Montreal in Quebec, Canada.

 Other than that, you can’t come to Montreal without going to Quebec City.
 It’s a beautiful, cute little town and looks like Disney World — it’s picture perfect.
 It’s a great two day getaway and you really do feel like you’re in Europe while you’re there.

-The Destination Canada website is a good source of information about the province and country as a whole.
+The Destination Canada website is a good source of information about the province of Quebec and country as a whole.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.